CFSAN-Biostatistics/porerefiner/README.rst

     Commands:
-    info      Return information about a run, historical or in progress. load      Load a sample sheet to be attached to a run, or to the next run... proto     Append to the notifiers section of the config a default config... ps        Show runs in progress, or every tracked run (--all). rm        Remove a run and recover hard drive space. template  Write a sample sheet template to STDOUT.
+    info      Return information about a run, historical or in progress. load      Load a sample sheet to be attached to a run, or to the next run... ps        Show runs in progress, or every tracked run (--all), or with a... tag       Add one or more tags to a run. template  Write a sample sheet template to STDOUT. untag     Remove one or more tags from a run.

 Features
 --------